These pages are protected by

 establishes the protoplasm concept.

-1840 Publication of Liebig's Tierchemie which
+1840 Publication of Liebig's Tierchemie

 Liebig points out that organic compounds in plants

 while nitrogenous compounds are derived from precursors in

 not dependent on living microbes.
 This begins a

 controversy over whether fermentation is a vital or a

 Sébastien César Dumont d'Urville (1790 -

 train accident near Versailles, 1842) on the Astrolabe

 reaches the Antarctic continent at Terre Adélie.

 1840 Adolph Hannover (1814 -1894) uses chromic

 acid to harden nervous tissue for microscopic

 Bowman (Nantwich 1816 - Dorking 1892)

 surrounded by a substance that he calls sarcolemma.

 1840 Michael Sars (Bergen 1805 - Christiania?

 1869) publishes an account of the complete development of

 famous throughout Europe and is still of importance today.

 1840 Jules Gabriel François Baillarger

 (1806-1890) discusses the connections between white and

 six layers.
 Remak will find the same four

 1840-1841 Owen coins the word "dinosaurus"

 (terrible reptile), which, becoming "dinosaure" was

 promised to an immense success in the public.

-Miller (1802-1856) investigates
+1841 Hugh Miller (1802-1856) investigates

-discovered.
-Miller believed that the fossil
+sediments ever discovered.
+Miller believes that

 the fossil record confirmed the biblical account of

 in 1847, and opposes evolution to his death in 1856.

 1841 Oken publishes his Allgemeine